agentsonar/agentsonar/docs/concepts.md

 **Why standard tracing misses it:** most tracing tools record events one at a time.
 They don't model rate.
 By the time a human notices the trace volume, the bill is already in the hundreds.

 **What AgentSonar shows:** a runaway-spend alert when either a single agent-to-agent pair or the whole system crosses a configurable rate limit (default: 10 calls per pair or 200 calls total in any 180-second window).

+### Tool and session failures

+The same "watch the shape" idea reaches past agent-to-agent traffic into a single agent's own tool use and its session.
+AgentSonar also catches **redundant work** (the same tool called again with identical arguments, returning nothing new), **stuck or hung tool calls** (a tool, including a hung MCP server, that starts and never returns), **subagent explosion** (a runaway fan-out of subagents spawned at once), **failed-tool retry storms** (an agent hammering the same failing tool or endpoint instead of stopping), and the **context-window cliff** (a session filling the model's context window toward the point where quality degrades and the next autocompact kicks in).

 ## Why standard logging and tracing miss this